Embry-Riddle graduate students working on Bid4R experiments.

 Master of Science in

-The master's degree allows students to focus on the engineering of unmanned and autonomous systems including drones and aircraft systems.
+This innovative program is among the first — and still one of the few — that allows students to focus on the engineering of unmanned and autonomous systems.

-About the Master of Science in Unmanned and Autonomous Systems Engineering
+About the Master of Science in Uncrewed and Autonomous Systems Engineering

-Embry‑Riddle is a pioneering institution in unmanned and robotics education.
-In the Master of Science in Unmanned and Autonomous Systems Engineering, a student’s prior engineering education and interest in unmanned flight is the ideal combination to take their career to the next level.
-Whether students are recent graduates or working professionals, this degree will help them transition into new, exciting roles in the burgeoning field of unmanned systems.
+Embry‑Riddle is a pioneering institution in uncrewed and robotics education.
+In the Master of Science in Uncrewed and Autonomous Systems Engineering, a student’s prior engineering education and interest in uncrewed flight is the ideal combination to take their career to the next level.
+Whether students are recent graduates or working professionals, this degree will help them transition into new, exciting roles in the burgeoning field of uncrewed systems.

-Students benefit from small class sizes and hands-on learning as they proceed through the Unmanned and Autonomous Systems Engineering curriculum.
+Students benefit from small class sizes and hands-on learning as they proceed through the Uncrewed and Autonomous Systems Engineering (MSUASE) curriculum.
 Beyond the aircraft focus, students will study autonomous systems related to automobiles and drones, surface and undersea marine vessels and spacecraft.

 Student Learning Outcomes

-• Apply fundamental engineering practices to analyze, design and support the implementation and development of unmanned and/or autonomous systems
+• Apply fundamental engineering practices to analyze, design and support the implementation and development of uncrewed and/or autonomous systems

-• Apply knowledge of advanced topics in unmanned and autonomous systems engineering
+• Apply knowledge of advanced topics in uncrewed and autonomous systems engineering

-• Communicate effectively on issues pertaining to unmanned and autonomous systems
+• Communicate effectively on issues pertaining to uncrewed and autonomous systems

 Careers and Employers